Code-Institute-Submissions/MS1-Catsitting/README.md

  - ## **Deployment on GitHub**

     The project was deployed to GitHub Pages as follows:
-      - Log in to GitHub and locate the GitHub Repository lemocla/MS1-Catsitting.
+      - Log in to GitHub and locate the GitHub Repository: lemocla/MS1-Catsitting.
       - Click on "Settings" located in the menu above the repository.
       - Scroll down the "GitHub Pages" section.
       - Under "Source", select "Master" in the dropdown menu.